pdinin/itop-cluster-ci/README.md

 Cluster Type is used to define what type of cluster it is.
 It is a radio button choice.

 Based off of wortk by Roger Martensson

+### DBServer / DBCluster / Database Schema

+DBServer and DBCluster comes from the original work.

+The DBCluster also has a new Software definition for use in the Software catalogue.

+The original extension renamed Database Schema to DB Instance but I have reverted this and kept the original definition from iTop.

 #### DBServer